-Action1 has the concept of an Enteprise and Organizations.
+Action1 has the concept of an Enterprise and Organizations.

 Users are managed at Enterprise level, and endpoints are assigned per organization.

 You can create service accounts and assign permissions and a scope to each service account.
-E.g. if you are an MSP and want to only assign access to a specific orgnaization, then you can create a service account and associated scoped role, and Trelica will just read endpoints for the nominated organization.
+E.g. if you are an MSP and want to only assign access to a specific organization, then you can create a service account and associated scoped role, and 1Password SaaS Manager will just read endpoints for the nominated organization.

-If multiple organizations are in scope, Trelica will request that you select one when connecting.
+If multiple organizations are in scope, SaaS Manager will request that you select one when connecting.

 Create a new role